kellyrangel/kellyrangel.github.io/longwoodlaserengraving.md

 In this case study, we are hired by Longwood Laser Engraving to provide financial statements using Excel.
 We are asked for:
 - Income Statements for the years 2008 and 2009, Balance Sheet for the year ended December 31, 2009
 - Statement of Cash Flows for 2009
-- Income Statements for the years 2008 and 2009, Balance Sheet for the year ended December 31, 2009 (common size)
+- Income Statements for the years 2008 and 2009, Balance Sheet for the year ended December 31, 2009 (common-size)

 We use formulas, references, formatting, and other tools in Excel to create our financial statements.